Design secrets of the world's flags

 The only exception in Nepal, whose flag is not even quadrilateral.
 It is composed of two combined triangles, and allowed to fly proudly untouched (although not in Pyeongchang, where Nepal will not be competing.)

-But perhaps the most significant unification will come from North and South Korea, marching together under one flag.
-It has happened before -- even at the Olympics, in 2000, 2004 and 2006 -- but it strikes a chord in the current political climate.
+But perhaps the most significant unification came from North and South Korea, which marched together under one flag.
+It has happened before -- even at the Olympics, in 2000, 2004 and 2006 -- but it struck a chord in the current political climate.

 The Korea Unification Flag has a simple design: a blue silhouette of the Korean peninsula on a white background.
 But in some versions of it, if you look closely, you can just about make out a dot on the right, meant to represent a small group of disputed islets known as the Liancourt Rocks.
 They are controlled by South Korea -- which calls them "Dokdo" -- but also claimed by Japan -- which refers to them as "Takeshima."